verana-labs/verifiable-trust-vpr-spec/spec.md

 - `issuer_validation_validity_period` (number) (*mandatory*): number of days after which an issuer validation process expires and must be renewed.
 - `verifier_validation_validity_period` (number) (*mandatory*): number of days after which a verifier validation process expires and must be renewed.
 - `holder_validation_validity_period` (number) (*mandatory*): number of days after which an holder validation process expires and must be renewed.
-- `issuer_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for issuers of this `CredentialSchema`.
-OPEN means anyone can issue credential of this schema; GRANTOR_VALIDATION means a validation process MUST be run between a candidate ISSUER and an ISSUER_GRANTOR in order to create an ISSUER permission; ECOSYSTEM means a validation process MUST be run between a candidate ISSUER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create an ISSUER permission;
+- `issuer_onboarding_mode` (IssuerOnboardingMode) (*mandatory*): defines how permissions are managed for issuers of this `CredentialSchema`.
+OPEN means anyone can issue credential of this schema; GRANTOR_VALIDATION_PROCESS means a validation process MUST be run between a candidate ISSUER and an ISSUER_GRANTOR in order to create an ISSUER permission; ECOSYSTEM_VALIDATION_PROCESS means a validation process MUST be run between a candidate ISSUER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create an ISSUER permission;
-- `verifier_perm_management_mode` (PermissionManagementMode) (*mandatory*): defines how permissions are managed for verifiers of this `CredentialSchema`.
-OPEN means anyone can verify credentials of this schema (does not implies that a payment is not necessary); GRANTOR_VALIDATION means a validation process MUST be run between a candidate VERIFIER and a VERIFIER_GRANTOR in order to create a VERIFIER permission; ECOSYSTEM means a validation process MUST be run between a candidate VERIFIER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create a VERIFIER permission;
+- `verifier_onboarding_mode` (VerifierOnboardingMode) (*mandatory*): defines how permissions are managed for verifiers of this `CredentialSchema`.
+OPEN means anyone can verify credentials of this schema (does not implies that a payment is not necessary); GRANTOR_VALIDATION_PROCESS means a validation process MUST be run between a candidate VERIFIER and a VERIFIER_GRANTOR in order to create a VERIFIER permission; ECOSYSTEM_VALIDATION_PROCESS means a validation process MUST be run between a candidate VERIFIER and the trust registry owner (ecosystem) of the `CredentialSchema` entry in order to create a VERIFIER permission;
+- `holder_onboarding_mode` (HolderOnboardingMode) (*mandatory*): defines how permissions are managed for holders of this `CredentialSchema`.
+ISSUER_VALIDATION_PROCESS means a validation process MUST be run between a candidate HOLDER and an ISSUER in order to create a HOLDER permission.
+HOLDER permission is used to check credential revocation status; PERMISSIONLESS means no onboarding is required to take place on the VPR (and thus an ISSUER cannot use the VPR to charge validation fees to candidate holders);
 - `pricing_asset_type` (PricingAssetType) (*mandatory*): used asset for paying business fees.
 Can be TU ([[ref: trust unit]]),  COIN (a token available on the VPR chain), FIAT (means chain is used for settlement only and payment is done off-chain).
 Not that in all cases, trust deposits are always handled in `denom`.
 - `pricing_asset` (string) (*mandatory*): `"tu"` if `pricing_asset_type` is set to TU, else examples: COIN: `denom` `"uvna"`, `"ufoo"`, `"ibc/3A0F9C2E4E2A9B7D6F..."`, `"factory/verana1.../ueurv"`, FIAT: `"USD"`, `"GBP"`,...
 - `digest_algorithm` (string) (*mandatory*): algorithm used to compute the `digestSRI` for credentials issued under this schema.
 Valid values are defined in the [Verifiable Trust spec](https://verana-labs.github.io/verifiable-trust-spec/).